selabs-ur1/doodle/Readme_AB_Testing.md

 ### Going deeper

-GrowthBooks allows you to use your different tools such as Google Analytics, other database as Postgresql, MariaDB
+GrowthBooks allows you to use your different tools such as Google Analytics, other databases such as Postgresql, MariaDB.